De3vil/Faselhd/README.md

 pip install -r requirements.txt python nfshd.py
 ```

-## You can download a copy of the executable file and run it directly without having to install Python.
-From here [releases]([https://github.com/De3vil/KLogger/releases))
+* You can download a copy of the executable file and run it directly without having to install Python.
+From here, [releases](https://github.com/De3vil/KLogger/releases)